siderolabs/talos/website/content/docs/v0.15/Reference/cli.md

-      --iso-path string                         the ISO path to use for the initial boot (VM only) --kubernetes-version string               desired kubernetes version to run (default "1.23.3") --masters int                             the number of masters to create (default 1) --memory int                              the limit on memory usage in MB (each container/VM) (default 2048) --mtu int                                 MTU of the cluster network (default 1500) --nameservers strings                     list of nameservers to use (default [8.8.8.8,1.1.1.1,2001:4860:4860::8888,2606:4700:4700::1111])
+      --iso-path string                         the ISO path to use for the initial boot (VM only) --kubernetes-version string               desired kubernetes version to run (default "1.23.3") --masters int                             the number of masters to create (default 1) --memory int                              the limit on memory usage in MB (each control plane/VM) (default 2048) --memory-workers int                      the limit on memory usage in MB (each worker/VM) (default 2048) --mtu int                                 MTU of the cluster network (default 1500) --nameservers strings                     list of nameservers to use (default [8.8.8.8,1.1.1.1,2001:4860:4860::8888,2606:4700:4700::1111])
       --registry-insecure-skip-verify strings   list of registry hostnames to skip TLS verification for